ixjx/blog/README.md

 # blog

-just the mirror from my blog
+posts of the hexo for backup